rasta-mouse/OST-C2-Spec/README.md

 Below is a list of terms used throughout this document.

-### Implant Metadata
-Information that an implant reports about itself to a team server.
+- **Implant Metadata**:  Information that an implant reports about itself to a team server.

-### Task Request
-A task given to an implant to perform.
+- **Task Request**:  A task given to an implant to perform.

-### Task Response
-The status and output (if any) of a given task.
+- **Task Response**:  The status and output (if any) of a given task.

-### Session Key
-A unique encryption key used by an implant to encrypt its messages.
+- **Session Key**:  A unique encryption key used by an implant to encrypt its messages.

 # Task Messages